LituRout/ML-Workstation-Installation-Guide/README.rst

         $ bash Anaconda3-4.2.0-Linux-x86_64.sh

-When Anaconda asks if you would wish prepend the Anaconda install location to your bash type in ‘yes’, but if you accidentally defaulted no by pressing enter you can:
+When Anaconda asks if you would wish prepend the Anaconda install location to your bash press enter for no.  I prefer to create my own bash alias for activitating my python environments (I run alot!) which I will show how to do later.
+But if Anaconda is the only Python you plan on using type yes or edit your bashrc file with the following:

 .. code:: shell